 Trust your employees

 Even if you are unable to promote or raise your staff’s salary, you can motivate them by trusting them.
 For example, cease any micromanagement where you would want to control every single one of your staff’s actions.
 Instead, show them that you trust them and that you do not doubt the quality of their work.
 Your hotel staff will improve their self-esteem and thus will be motivated to continue working hard.
+To motivate your employees on a daily basis, you can also remind them that they are part of your company and explain to them how much their work can make a difference in allowing the company to reach its goals.

 Stay humane

 Many of us have already heard of that one boss who is mean and not understanding, and who makes his employees sad and miserable.
 Obviously, being understanding is not always easy, but as a boss, you must try and be as understanding as possible.
 If you see that one of your hotel employees seems particularly sad or troubled, ask them what is going on and try to give them some advice instead of worsening the situation by asking them to smile.
 Try to step inside your employees’ shoes and to show them as much empathy as possible.
 If one of your employees shows up late to work due to a flat tire, you do not need to add to their trouble with a snarky comment.
+Also try not to get too involved in your staff’s personal life.
+Each person is different and some of your employees might prefer coming home to their family rather than accumulating extra hours.
+As a boss, it might be hard to accept, but then again try to understand your employees and to show empathy.

 By taking these six pieces of advice, you will certainly become a better boss.
 This way your hotel staff will gain motivation on a daily basis, and more importantly, they will be motivated and they will enjoy working for you.